bellebethcooper/pico/README.md

 ## Get involved

 - Chat to me on Micro.blog about Pico!
 I'm [@belle](http://micro.blog/belle)
-- Visit our [public roadmap](https://changemap.co/hellocode/pico/) to see what's planned, what's in-progress, and to suggest and vote for features you'd like to see in Pico
 - Take a look at the issues here on GitHub to contribute to the source